yacoob/gcu/README.md

 ## TODO

+* fix RSS entry links to link to the lightbox instead of the thumb
 * consider having two set of thumbs; the gallery ones don't get larger than 165x165 so with current 400x400 thumbs >75% of the image "bulk" is wasted anyway